jcompagner/jsHybugger/README.md

 jsHybugger - Javascript debugger for Android WebView
 ====================================================

 Maybe you already know how easy it is to debug web pages on your Android device with Google Chrome and the Remote Debugging feature.
 But how to debug a web page which runs inside a native app within a webview component?
-Maybe you would say now, use jConsole or Weinre or ....
-YES these are all great tools, but what tool offer you real javascript debugging like the chrome webinspector?
+Perhaps you would say, use jConsole or Weinre and co ...
+YES these are all great tools, but which tool offer you real javascript debugging like the chrome webinspector?
 Now jsHybugger comes to play :-)

-jsHybugger is a debugging service which you can easily integrate in your existing Android App, and which will enable javascript debugging for webview components inside your app.
+jsHybugger is a debugging service which you can easily integrate into your existing Android App to enable javascript debugging for webview components inside your app.
 You can even debug PhoneGap apps.

 How does it work?

 jsHybugger will intercept all resource requests from your webview, and will do an on-the-fly instrumentation of your javascript and html files.
-Javascript files which filename ends with ".min.js" will not be instrumented and therefor not debug-able.
+Javascript files, with the extension ".min.js" will not be instrumented and therefor not debug-able.
 If you use the non minified version of large libraries i.e. jquery, it's important to start the app on the first run (with jsHybugger) not in debug mode.
 The instrumentation will take some time (jquery about 10sec.), the instrumented files are stored in a cache and are used at next startup.
-File changes are detected automatically and will trigger an re-instrumentation of the file. jsHybugger will automatically starts an WebSocket-Server on port 8888 on your device.
+File changes are detected automatically and will trigger an re-instrumentation of the file. jsHybugger will automatically starts a WebSocket-Server on port 8888 on your device.
 You must use a "Chrome Browser" on your notebook/desktop to access the debugging service on your smartphone.
-The URL you will find a few lines further down in the text.
+The URL will follow later in this text.

 Let's start with an example.